flokkr/flokkr/README.md

 Flokkr is an umbrella github organization to collect all of the containerization work for Apache bigdata/datascience projects such as Apache Hadoop or Apache Spark.

-On high level there are two main kind of repositories under the organization.
+On high level, there are two main kind of repositories under the organization.
 Containers and runtime configuration examples.

 ### Containers